Mihir-D/RoboND-Rover-Project/writeup_template.md

 Further if the nav_left is less than certain threshold (i.e. rover is very close to wall), the rover is turned right.
 In case the roll and pitch angles are out of certain limit, the rover is stopped and turned and enters into 'stop' mode.
 Also, if Rover velocity remains zero for more than one second, then Rover enters 'stuck' mode.
 In stuck mode, it takes a 4 wheel turn for some time period and then goes back to 'forward' mode.
 Sometimes when rover hits a rock, (somehow) it sees enough navigable points through the rock and never goes to 'stop' mode.
-It kind of used to hang there.
+It used to get stuck there.
 Also, in some small region in the map the rover doesn't go right even when it is stuck on the left wall.The above condition helps rover come out of these situations.

 Note: Some times the rover might cover the same path twice.